baarbod/tofmodel/README.md

 #### Step 1 - CONFIGURATION

 An example configuration file is provided (config.yml).
-There are groups of parameters that will be described below. <br />
+There are groups of parameters described below. <br />
 **scan_param**: Parameters of the scanner.
 This should be identical to what was used when acquiring the fMRI data that will later on be used for inferring velocities. <br />
 **data_simulation**: Control dimensions of the synthetic dataset and how it is batched. <br />
 **sampling**: Define parameters for sampling the forward model input data.
 Here you control the flow dynamics and cross-sectional areas included in the dataset. <br />
-**paths**: Paths you want to use.

 #### Step 2 - RUNNING PIPELINE